julianpietsch/baby-gui/README.md

 # BABY-GUI: user interfaces that play nice with the BABY

-This repository contains user interfaces for Matlab that can be used to process, annotate and curate cell lineages in time-lapse microscopy image data sets.
+This repository contains user interfaces for MATLAB that can be used to process, annotate and curate cell lineages in time-lapse microscopy image data sets.
 The software is general and should work with any image series, but it is particularly powerful for images of cells in microfluidic traps or trenches.